The Dominators: Broadcast and reception

+Archival status

 When the 16mm film prints of the serial were discovered at BBC Enterprises, Episodes 4 and 5 were discovered to have been slightly edited.
 These edits originated from Australian broadcaster.
 In October 1996, Australian fans discovered the censor clips of Episodes 4 and 5 in the records of the National Archives of Australia, along with other Doctor Who clips.
 The clips from The Dominators, episode 4–5 precisely matched the edits to the prints already held by the BBC, suggesting that the episodes were exactly the same prints that had been censored decades before.
 The clips were subsequently reintegrated into the prints for the DVD release.

 Commercial releases

 In print

 A novelisation of this serial, written by Ian Marter, was published by Target Books in April 1984.

 Home media

 The Dominators was released on VHS in 1990.
 It was released on CD on 7 May 2007 and as a DVD in the UK on 12 July 2010 and in the USA and Canada on 11 January 2011.

+Commenting on the lack of restoration work applied to earlier Doctor Who VHS projects, future Doctor Who Restoration Team member Steve Thomas describes the 1990 VHS release of The Dominators as "particularly poor", adding: "At one point you saw the dirt coming off the edge of the film, falling through the gate and getting stuck at the right hand side of the gate.
+And this was on a VHS release.
+It was so poor that [senior BBC colourist] Jonathan Wood bought it and then just took it back to the shop, saying, 'I'm sorry, this isn't fit for purpose."